oasis-tcs/openc2-impl-https/openc2-impl-https-v1.0.md

 * The **Secure Transport** layer provides a communication path between the producer and the consumer.
 OpenC2 can be layered over any standard transport protocol.
 * The **Message** layer provides a transport- and content-independent mechanism for conveying requests, responses, and notifications.
 A transfer specification maps transport-specific protocol elements to a transport-independent set of Message elements consisting of content and associated metadata.
-* The **Common Content** layer defines the structure of OpenC2 commands and responses and a set of common language elements used to construct them.
+* The **Common Content** layer defines the structure of OpenC2 Commands and Responses and a set of common language elements used to construct them.
 * The **Function-specific Content** layer defines the language elements used to support a particular cyber defense function.
 An actuator profile defines the implementation conformance requirements for that function.
 OpenC2 Producers and Consumers will support one or more profiles.